rbisdorff/Digraph3/docSphinx/tutorial.rst

     ---------------------------------------------------------------------
     Valuation in range: -9.00 to +9.00; global concordance: +9.00

-However, we may notice also that the cheapest alternative *C* is strictly outranking alternative *G*:
+However, we notice also that the cheapest alternative *C* is strictly outranking alternative *G*:
     >>> g.showPairwiseComparison('C','G')
     *------------  pairwise comparison ----*
     Comparing actions : (C, G)/(G, C)